Multiple change point detection under serial dependence: Wild contrast maximisation and gappy Schwarz algorithm: Candidate model sequence generation via WCM principle

 if $\mc X_{(m)} = 0$ for some $m \le \vert \mc P_0 \vert$, then $(s_{(m)}, \c_{(m)}, e_{(m)})$ is not associated with any change point and thus such entries are excluded from the solution path~$\mc P$.

-The WEM principle provides a good basis for model selection, i.e.\ selecting the correct number of change points, in the presence of serially dependent noise.
-This is due to the iterative identification of the local split with the maximum energy, which helps separate the large max-CUSUMs attributed to changes in the mean, from those which are not.
-This is not to say that the WEM principle is best suited for estimating the locations of the change points (see e.g.\ Proposition~D.1 of \cite{cho2020}).
-Nonetheless, its possible lack of location-estimation optimality is a price worth paying since the problem of estimating the number of change points is typically more difficult than that of estimating their locations, particularly in the dependent data setting in which change points can easily be mistaken for fluctuations in the serially dependent noise, and vice versa.
-In Appendix~\ref{sec:refine}, we propose a straightforward location refinement step, which achieves minimax rate optimality in multiple change point localisation under general conditions permitting serial correlations.
+The WCM principle provides a good basis for model selection, i.e.\ selecting the correct number of change points.
+This is due to the iterative identification of the local split with the maximum contrast, which helps separate the large max-CUSUMs attributed to mean shifts, from those which are not.
+In the next section, we propose how to utilise the property of the solution path $\mc P$ generated according to the WCM principle.